KattyaCuevas/react-native-firebase-workshop/README.md

 - Scan the QR code to open the expo app.

-> Note: Your mobile device should be in the same network of your computer.
+> Note: Your mobile device should be on the same network as your computer.

 ## Instructions